thejaminator/conditionme/readme.md

 - [ ] Write docs on how to add support for arbitrary pretrained models that are not added yet.
 - [ ] Settings for prompt vs completion token loss
 - [ ] Add support for online training
+- [ ] Allow conditioning on multiple rewards?